saleyn/euds/README.md

 This project implements a NIF library to support Unix Domain Sockets.

+*UPDATE: this project will be deprecated beginning with Erlang 19RC1, which will include native support for Unix Domain Sockets.*

 The implementation uses two C functions (`do_bind`, `do_connect`) to setup a socket, and then Erlang implementation assigns an open file descriptor to either `gen_tcp` or `gen_udp` Erlang socket.
 This allows to reuse